NexPlayer/Android-SDK/properties.md

 To set a property, call setProperty on the NexPlayer instance.
 To get the current value of a property, call getProperty.

-> **Note** Members of the enumeration that have not been documented, as well as values that have not yet been used are subject to change in future versions.
-Do not access or change undocumented properties, or your code may behave unpredictably and may break in future versions.
+> **Note** Do not access or change undocumented properties, or your code may behave unpredictably and may break in future versions.

 **Property Fine-Tuning Guidelines**